Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Future Directions

 \subsection{Diagnostic Report Generation}

 As ML algorithms are increasingly getting ``smarter'', it is possible to devise models that can be used in the context of diagnosis.
 One such piece of work \cite{Wang2020} classifies if a certain slice can be used to make a diagnostic decision.
-In another work, an LSTM-based language model inserts diagnostic captions with segmented tumors, which help radiologists and surgeons in having a machine-perspective opinion of the issue in hand \cite{Tian2018}.
-This is important especially within countries with large numbers of population.
-Combining the two aforementioned works could further the technological advancements towards healthcare automation.
+In another work, an LSTM-based language model inserts diagnostic captions with segmented tumors, which helps radiologists and surgeons in having a machine-perspective opinion of the issue at hand \cite{Tian2018}.
+This is important, especially in countries with enormous populations.
+Combining the two aforementioned works could further the technological advancements toward healthcare automation.
 In this way, many such smarter ways could be planned to automate the healthcare report generation and improve the healthcare system overall.